-You can use the IBM Systems Director Management Console (SDMC) user interface to stop the system or a virtual server.
-Use the following steps to accomplish this task.
+You can use the Systems Director Management Console (SDMC) user interface to stop the system or a virtual server.

 By default, the managed system is set to power off automatically when you shut down the last running virtual server on the managed system.
 If you set the managed system properties on the SDMC so that the managed system does not power off automatically, you must use this procedure to power off your managed system.